-- 2. Resolved: That the Board approves the Agreement between the District Superintendent of Monroe 2-Orleans BOCES and Administrative Assistant to the District Superintendent/Board Clerk for the period of July 1, 2021 June 30, 2022, as presented. - Moved by J. Abbott, seconded by M. May; passed unanimously - 3.
-Resolved: That the Board approves the Agreement between the District Superintendent of Monroe 2-Orleans BOCES and District Treasurer Manager for the period of July 1, 2021 June 30, 2022, as presented. - Moved by K. Dillon, seconded by C. Rockow; passed unanimously
+That the Board approves the Agreement between the District Superintendent of Monroe 2-Orleans BOCES and the Monroe 2-Orleans BOCES Teacher Aides and Student Behavioral Assistants Association, for the period of July 1, 2022 - June 30, 2025, as presented.
+Moved by J. Abbott, seconded by K. Dillon; passed unanimously